thom4parisot/talks/proposals/i-m-a-test-virgin.md

 You heard about *that* famous moment.
 A moment with a before and an after.
 A moment you never forget because you definitely become an adult.

-You know about the theory but you never practiced and worse, you don't know the gap between the fiction and the reality.
+You know about the theory but you never practiced.
+Worse: you don't even know what is the gap between the fiction and the reality.
 Why is it so difficult?

-So you end up asking your parents: "Hey, how have you written your first test?"
+So you end up asking your parents: "Hey, how have you written your first test ever?"

-Today you date a software programme, and you'd like to know your way to commit your first taste.
+Today, you have a date with a software programme, and you'd like to know your way to commit your first test.
 Because testing sooner is better than later!

 ## Targeted Audience